faisalmemon/ios-crash-dump-analysis-book/markdown/FailedCrashes.md

 # Failed Crashes

 In this chapter we discuss _Failed_ Crashes.
 That is those crashes which did not end up with a proper crash report returned to us.
-Sometimes this happens due to the third party crash reporting framework we might have linked to our binary which crashed.
+Sometimes this happens due to the third party crash reporting framework we might have linked to our binary that crashed.
 In this chapter we focus on first party reasons for failed crashes, and explain some scenarios that can be the cause.

 ## Signal handling failures